808hanronald/Prediction-of-Product-Sales/README.md

 ### Analyizing popular products and outlets to increase sales
 Ronald Han

 #### Knowing what products to order for a small outlet let alone a large supermarket can be a daunting task, but is crucial for the success of the business.
-Understanding why certain products sell well at a particular store can not only stream line your ordering process but also help make infromed decision to guide their way to a higher profit.
+Understanding why certain products sell well at a particular store can not only stream line your ordering process but also help make infromed decision to guide the way to a higher profit.

 ### Data Source:
 https://drive.google.com/file/d/1oA8uMVhONvSH30dmeNfFDewMQSI51DO_/view?usp=drive_link